jallier/DCBot/README.md

 # DCBot
 A simple Discord bot to play audio snippets from text commands, similar to Airhorn bot.
+To install, download and unzip the folder.
+To run double click on the DCBot.exe (windows) or in a terminal `mono DCBot.exe` (linux)
-To install, download the folder and run DCBot.exe.
-Ensure that ffmpeg, libsodium.dll and opus.dll are in the same directory.
-These files are included in folder, or can be found in the res directory (except for ffmpeg which can be found on [its webpage](https://ffmpeg.org/))
+These files are included in folder, or can be found in the res directory (except for ffmpeg which can be found on [its webpage](https://ffmpeg.org/) or installed via package manager)

+**Note on Linux:**

+*DCBot should run on Ubuntu 16.04.
+The download folder includes the necessary libsodium and libopus but there are no guarantees it will work correctly.
+Also requires the latest version of mono which may be different to one installed via the package manager, and requires ffmpeg to be installed via package manager*

 After installing you need to do 2 things before you can run the bot: Register a new bot account and edit the config file